collective/collective.developermanual/source/getstarted/index.rst

 * You install your add-on through ``Add/remove add-ons``

-See `Hello World </getstarted/helloworld>`_ for example how to create your first Hello World application.

 .. note ::

   There are different scaffolds for different kind of add-ons.
 Most usual are plone3_theme, archetypes (create Archetypes content), dexterity (create Dexterity content) and plone (barebone Plone add-on).

-There are some alternative ways for add-on creation.
+Please follow ZopeSkel link above to get your first add-on bootstrapped.

 Plone development workflow
 ----------------------------